lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 In each session, two students will typically  present two papers (in the "Readings" column) on a common topic.

 The course roughly has three parts: we will look into
-* Computer Vision and the Visual Cortex (3 sessions)
+* Computer Vision and the Visual Cortex (3-4 sessions, depending on interest)
-* Language Models and the Language Network (3 sessions)
+* Language Models and the Language Network (3-4 sessions, depending on interest)
 * Reinforcement Learning and Behavior (2 sessions)